-How do we support pupils with Social communication difficulties (including AS)
+How do we support and improve delivery of information to pupils with Social communication difficulties (including ASD/ADHD)

-Some pupils with a diagnosis of Autism have their needs met within their classroom, with or without an Educational Health Care Plan, under the direction of the class teacher and Inclusion team, as required.
+Some pupils with a diagnosis of Autism and/or ADHD have their needs met within their classroom, with or without an Educational Health Care Plan, under the direction of the class teacher and Inclusion team, as required.
+School has received training from both Speech and Language Therapy as well as from the Communication and Interaction team over the last few years.
+Many staff in school have received this training and are committed to fully including those individuals with social communication and autism needs.
+Staff can deploy specific strategies to support early development, language and communication as well as an interest in other people.